9:00 AM - 5:00 PM, Daily

 The park is accessible from both the Northbound and Southbound lanes of Highway 101.
-Exit at Atherton Blvd. and follow posted directional signs to the park.
+Exit at Atherton Ave./San Marin Dr. and follow posted directional signs to the park.
 The park address is 8901 Redwood Blvd., Novato.

 A project is underway to build several structures representative of a Coast Miwok village.
 The village will be used as an interpretive and educational site.
-Visitors to the park can see two kotchas (houses), one made from redwood bark and another made with bundles of native tule reeds.
+Visitors to the park can see two kotchas (houses), made from redwood bark.
 There is also a nicely labeled native plant garden.

 Summer is hot, spring is warm, and fall and winter can be cool.
 Layered clothing is best.